fandoghpaas/fandogh-cli/Readme.md

 Image created successfully
 ```

 Now it's time to publish the first version of your image.
 An image in fandogh consists of a Dockerfile and the files which are necessary (a.k.a context) to build the docker image.
-For the time being you Dockerfile should be in the root of your application directory.
+For the time being your Dockerfile should be in the root of your application directory.
 Run the following command to publish your image version:

 ```bash